graphcore/poptorch/docs/user_guide/overview.rst

     :start-after: annotations_inline_start
     :end-before: annotations_inline_end
     :emphasize-lines: 16, 19, 22, 26
-    :caption: Annotating a model directly.
+    :caption: Annotating a model directly

 In addition, :py:func:`poptorch.BlockFunction` is a decorator which can decorate an existing function.